ros-infrastructure/vcs2l/README.md

 # How to install vcs2l?

-On Debian-based platforms the recommended method is to configure the repository and install the package *python3-vcs2l* by running:
+On Debian-based platforms the recommended method is to configure the ROS repository and install the package *python3-vcs2l* by running:

 ```bash
 sudo apt update && sudo apt install curl -y